 Sometimes our clients do need legal representation in matters other than workers’ compensation.
 We take pride in having a wide network of attorneys to whom we can refer our clients.
 Though our firm does not handle car accidents, family law, employment law, Social Security Disability, or other legal matters, we have relationships with other attorneys, throughout Southeastern and Central Pennsylvania, to whom our clients can be referred and obtain excellent personal legal representation.

-Our main office is located in Trevose, Bucks County, at Route One (Roosevelt Boulevard) and Old Lincoln Highway.
+Our main office is located on Street Road in Warminster, PA, a short drive from Lower, Central or Upper Bucks County, or Eastern Montgomery County.
+We also have an office in Trevose, Bucks County, at Route One (Roosevelt Boulevard) and Old Lincoln Highway.
 This locale is literally minutes from the Philadelphia/Bensalem exit of the Pennsylvania Turnpike (Exit 351) and less than one mile north of Northeast Philadelphia.
 Since we are in close proximity to both Roosevelt Boulevard/Route One and I-95, we are only 25 minutes from Center City Philadelphia, and 20 minutes from Trenton, NJ.